alemidev/scope-tui/README.md

 Latency is kept to a minimum thanks to small buffer and block sizes.

-Sample rate can be freely specified but will ultimately be limited by source's actual sample rate.
+Sample rate and channel count can be freely specified but will ultimately be limited by source's actual sample rate / channel count.

 Decrease/increase terminal font size to increase/decrease scope resolution.